shriram/racket-embed-images-in-source-text/README.md

 # What

 Racket enables you to embed images in the document source.
-The moment you do, however, the file becomes a different format.
-In particular, this format is no longer textual, which means it doesn't work well with tools like `grep`, git, etc.
+The moment you do, however, the file becomes a different format (WXME).
+In particular, this format is effectively binary, which means it doesn't work well with tools like `grep`, git, etc.

 A natural solution is to store images outside the file.
 This is a perfectly good solution, but *sometimes* it's useful to have a single self-contained file with all of its "assets".